 A watering can or drip irrigation system is the best way to water a small garden.
 Water your plants deeply, allowing the water to soak into the soil and avoid overwatering.
-Check the soil regularly to ensure it is moist but not waterlogged.
+Check the soil regularly to ensure it is moist but not soggy.

 How can I grow the most in my small garden?

 To grow the most in your small garden, choose plants well-suited for your climate and soil type, and plant them close together to maximize space.
-Use vertical gardening techniques like trellises or stakes to grow vining plants like tomatoes or cucumbers upwards and save space.
-Consider companion planting, which involves planting different types of plants that benefit each other, such as planting marigolds with tomatoes to repel pests.
+Use vertical gardening techniques like trellises or stakes to grow vining plants like tomatoes or cucumbers upward and save space.
+Consider companion planting, which involves planting different types of plants that benefit each other, such as marigolds with tomatoes to repel pests.